Course Description

 Prerequisites

 Prior to attending, participants should have a working knowledge of GC Security Risk Management.
-To satisfy this requirement, we recommend participants take course 601 – Introduction to IT Security Management.
+To satisfy this requirement, we recommend participants take course ITS101S - Introduction to IT Security Management (previously course 601).